imjoy-team/ImJoy/README.md

 All the plugins can access `config` and `data` from `my`:

- * `my['config']`
+ * `my.config`
  The config values from the user interface defined with the `ui` string (from the plugin config or `api.register`).
- * `my['data']`
+ * `my.data`
  It stores the data from current active window and state for running the plugin.

- In `my['data']`, there are internal fields which will be used to store the state of the current workflow.
+ In `my.data`, there are internal fields which will be used to store the state of the current workflow.
   * `_variables`
-     When the plugin is executed in a workflow, variables will be set in the workflow will be passed as `my['data']['_variables']`.
+     When the plugin is executed in a workflow, variables will be set in the workflow will be passed as `my.data._variables`.
 It will be set to the actual variable value if the user used ops such as `Set [number]`.
   * `_op`
      Give the name of the op which is being executing.
-When a plugin registered for multiple ops and no callback function was specified for the op, the `run` function will be called, and you can use `my['data']['_op']` to determine which op is being executing.
+When a plugin registered for multiple ops and no callback function was specified for the op, the `run` function will be called, and you can use `my.data._op` to determine which op is being executing.
   * `_source_op`
      Give the name of the op which initiated current execution.
   * `_workflow_id`
-     When the plugin is executed in a workflow, the workflow id will be set in the workflow will be passed as `my['data']['_workflowId']`.
+     When the plugin is executed in a workflow, the workflow id will be set in the workflow will be passed as `my.data._workflowId`.

      When the plugin is clicked in the plugin menu, ImJoy will try to reuse the workflow id in the current active window, if no window is active, a new workflow id will be assigned.
 All the data window with the same `_workflow_id` is virtually connected in a pipeline or computational graph.
 By combining `_workflow_id` with `_op` and `_source_op`, ImJoy can track, maintain and reconstruct the entire workflow.